 Check that, at the very least, there is a jack and a wrench to replace a tyre should you get a puncture.
-You should also make sure that you have all the necessary safety equipment needed for the area in which you are travelling.
+Also make sure that you have all the necessary safety equipment needed for the area in which you are travelling.

 Ask if the car runs on petrol or diesel (you may be liable for putting in the wrong type of fuel).
 Generally, you need to refill the vehicle before you return it so ensure that you have a full tank of petrol when you start.

 Even the smallest flaw in a windscreen can lead to a large crack.
-You should give the windscreen a thorough check and ask for any flaws to be repaired.
+Give the windscreen a thorough check and ask for any flaws to be repaired.
 Make sure that the wiper blades and the windscreen wash system is working adequately.

 Check that you have the appropriate insurance.
 If you and another person will be driving the car, check that you are both insured.

 If you are offered a reduction in price for not having particular cover (such as collision damage) think carefully about what this means before waiving this cover.
-You should also clarify how this discount works – for example, do you need to leave a deposit in case you cause damage to the car in a collision.
+Ask how this discount works – for example, do you need to leave a deposit in case you cause damage to the car in a collision.

 If you plan on taking a rented car across a national border (for example, to Northern Ireland), ask the car rental company if this is possible before you cross the border.

 When you return the car to the car rental company, make sure that you have the car checked while you are there.
-This may mean you avoid charges being put on your credit card for damage you did not know about.
-Even though you may have purchased a damage waiver, car rental companies may charge your credit card for any excess amounts that may apply.
+This way you avoid charges being put on your credit card for damage you did not know about.
+Even though you may have purchased a damage waiver, car rental companies can charge your credit card for any excess amounts that may apply.
 For that reason, it is important to have the vehicle inspected on return and have any damage noted.

 You can find more information on renting a car from the Competition and Consumer Protection Commission and the European Consumer Centre.
 The Car Rental Council of Ireland has information on the Code of Practice for the car rental industry.